 With income protection cover, up to three-quarters of your earned income is replaced, typically by a monthly benefit until you are well enough to return to work again, or your cover ends.

 It’s important, to be honest with yourself here so that it’s realistic about what you can and cannot afford.
-As we’re increasingly living in a consumer society based on having what we want now, for the most part it’s a financial recipe riddled with hidden consequences.

 Sitting down and writing it all down is a great way to start.
 Here are some tips for creating a simple, yet effective, budget: